 - reduce energy costs

 By Understanding the benefits we offer our ideal customer.
 We can generate leads can with website text, ads, blogs, and social media posts.
 That entices our ideal customer to call us, choose us, and ultimately see us as the solution to their problem.

 4) Always include Testimonials/Reviews

-It would be an understatement to say reviews aren’t important for contractors.
-Everybody has heard a contractor horror story.
-But in fact, in any industry 97 percent of consumers rely on reviews to make any informed purchasing decisions.
+Good reviews are essential for any business.
+Particularly, in the construction industry where everybody has a heard a contractor horror story.
+In fact, 97 percent of consumers rely on reviews to make any informed purchasing decisions.

 Fortunately, there are numerous sites where customers can leave reviews such as Yelp, Google, Houzz and Homestars.